-Whenever you visit a country for the first time one of the most biggest questions that you have is what to eat, I know that’s part of the mystery and fun of traveling, at least for me.
+Whenever you visit a country for the first time one of the biggest questions that you have is what to eat, I know that’s part of the mystery and fun of traveling, at least for me.
 When you’re abroad it can be a big adventure just going out for lunch when you have no idea what’s good and on the menu.
 As a baseline, it helps to know what are the most traditional, most popular, most exotic, or what dishes are most popular among locals.

 After years of exploring Colombian cuisine, primarily within Medellin, but also eating my way from one end of the country to the other — from the Caribbean Coast to Mocoa — I’m pleased to share this guide about what to eat in Colombia!
 I’ve also got to thank my Colombian girlfriend, Andrea, and her family for helping me explore all the delicious things to be tried.

 What to Eat in Colombia

 And Colombian food is also pretty incredibly cheap — you can eat very well on a budget here, unlike some other countries where you’ve got to stick to bread and cheese.
 Even if you’re on a budget, you won’t be left wondering what to eat in Colombia because there are plenty of cheap options.

-Beware though, a lot of the best Colombian food isn’t exactly healthy (the best ones never are) so you can easily gain a few pounds while you walk around the city streets and try the many different dishes, so don’t miss my article on staying in shape while traveling, if you don’t want to return home fat like a Fernando Botero sculpture.
+Beware though, a lot of the best Colombian food isn’t exactly healthy (the best foods never are) so you can easily gain a few pounds while you walk around the city streets and try the many different dishes, so don’t miss my article on staying in shape while traveling, if you don’t want to return home fat like a Fernando Botero sculpture.

-This is the most complete single article that you will find online about Colombian food, ranging from the most traditional Colombian food to the best Colombian street food and much more.
+This is the most complete single article that you will find online about Colombian food, ranging from the most traditional Colombian food to the best street food in Colombia and much more.

 Without further ado, here is my guide on what to eat in Colombia, to keep you full and happy while you visit.